cbonoz/ethnyc25/README.md

 - Transaction history: On-chain records show all PYUSD transfers for offers and claims.

 #### Hardhat
-A contract is deployed for every offer page.
+A <a href="https://github.com/cbonoz/ethnyc25/blob/main/contracts/contracts/SimpleOfferContract.sol#L7">Offer contract</a> is deployed for every offer page.
 We use hardhat to ensure there won't be any errors and enable the test ABI to be built and transferred as part of the deploy process to the SingleOffer app.
 The SingleOffer contract has a local script in `update-metadata.js` which automatically updates this based on the hardhat build output.

 SingleOffer also has both an ignition module for command line contract deployments and solidity unit tests as part of the build.